motdotla/writings/articles/visage-grid.md

 # visage-grid

 When you remember a person's name you pay them a subtle compliment.
 You add to their feeling of importance.
 Additionally, it benefits yourself to remember someone's name.
-They will be more likely to like you.
+They will more likely like you.

 But many of us are bad at remembering people's names.
 I'm guilty of this.
 So let's change that to great effect.
-Let's build an app.
+Let's build an app to improve our recollection of people's names.

-I'm calling it visage-grid.
+I'm calling it [visage-grid](https://github.com/scottmotte/visage-grid).
 It will send me an email each morning.
 In that email will be the visage of a person I've met.
 At the bottom of the email will be her name.

 That's it.
 Simple can be powerful.
 The small size of the email makes it easily digestible.
 The morning delivery makes it ritual.
 And the photo and name make it useful.